Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: The Bridges of Functional Analysis: Interpolation Theorems

-This revelation proves that Lorentz spaces are not arbitrary definitions concocted for convenience.
-They are the absolute, natural, and mathematically inevitable intermediate spaces that exist between pure integrability ($L_1$) and pure boundedness ($L_\infty$).
-Interpolation theory grants us a complete map of the function space universe, and we are now ready to apply this map to the differential equations that model reality.
+This theorem solidifies the absolute necessity of Lorentz spaces: by allowing functions to reside in the slightly larger, more forgiving $L_{p,\infty}$ space at the extremes, we can still deduce perfect, strong $L_p$ bounds in the intermediate spaces.
+Interpolation theory grants us a complete map of the function space universe, and we are now ready to apply this map.